r3adm3/monolithsvc/Readme.md

 docker container run -e ASPNETCORE_ENVIRONMENT='Development' --rm --name test_monolith -p 18080:80 mysvc/monolithsvc:v1
 ```

-Test should be able to be run using a browser, and going to <http://localhost:18080>
+Test should be able to be run using a browser, and going to <http://localhost:18080> if you want to hit the container website

 ## Status